gentlemn/reportcard/README.md

 # Reportcard

-Welcome, This is a gem which will create a ReportCard of students.
+Welcome, This repo contains a gem that will create a ReportCard of students.

 ## Usage
 ### Approach 1